Kartones/finished-games/README.md

 Also remember that you need to [setup the statics](https://docs.djangoproject.com/en/2.1/howto/static-files/) for production when going live, for development it works out of the box.
 To prepare the statics, run `make statics`.

+## Technical Details

+#### Libraries and tools

+- `Docker`: for development and testing, partially done for production
+- `requests`
+- `pytest`: configured to run django `TestCase` tests, including code coverage generation and `pytest-randomly` to shuffle test suites order
+- `mypy`: Fully typed code, including django classes
+- Rate-limiting (custom implementation based on a token bucket algorithm)
+- `flake8` & `mypy` "linter tests" (any broken rule fails tests)
+- configuration hierarchy (`base -> dev/prod/test -> local`), including different default SQLite DB
+- Tiny Javascript footprint: djando admin uses some vanilla JS and jQuery, website uses so far only vanilla JS.

+#### Django features

+- Django >= 2.2
+- Extensive ORM usage, including `select_related()` and `prefetch_related()`, query optimizations (`only()`)
+- custom model managers
+- custom management commands
+- custom template tags
+- admin custom ordering, filters, fieldsets, readonly fields, search fields...
+- custom admin actions, decorators, filters, forms, form fields (a handy non-pg dependant `SimpleArrayField`) and views
+- `django-debug-toolbar`: Disabled on production for security
+- `django-autocomplete-light`: `Select2` based configurable autofill both for the admin and for normal views

 ## Roadmap

 ### ☑️  MVP 1

-Initial minimal Django version.
+~~Initial minimal Django version.
 Main goal was to have the system working, usable by users, and a single source of script-based data ingestion.
-Proven to be of use and easily extensible.
+Proven to be of use and easily extensible.~~

 ### MVP 1.1

-Adding CircleCI integration (free for public repos), bugfixes and some additions like wishlisting games and removing games from wishlist or from the user catalog.
-Data ingestion should be solid, and have at least two sources.
+~~Adding CircleCI integration (free for public repos), bugfixes and some additions like wishlisting games and removing games from wishlist or from the user catalog.~~ Data ingestion should be solid, and have at least two sources.

 ### MVP 2

-Game covers, user avatars, some 3rd party API integrations to fetch your games from them (Steam, etc.), export profile...
+Game covers, user avatars?, some 3rd party API integrations to fetch your games from them (Steam, etc.), export profile...

 ## License